abuslang/prisma-cloud-scripts/README.md

 api_key = "you-api-key"
 api_secret = "your-secret-key"

-# your prisma cloud tenant
-url = "https://api.prismacloud.io/"
+your prisma cloud tenant, this is an example url = "https://api.prismacloud.io/"